A physician or medical facility may turn to a medical records company for a few different reasons:

 Harborsafe can provide chart scanning and storage services for family members, insurance companies or attorneys requesting the protection of the physician’s files.
 Some states may require records availability for decades.
 Harborsafe brings the experience and expertise to safeguard important records and properly discard them when the time comes, as required by HIPAA laws.

-What Should You Expect from a Medical Records Company?
+What Should You Expect from a Medical Records Custodian Service?

 You have taken great care of your patients; we will take great care of their medical charts.

 Prior to office closure, we recommend you notify patients of the situation and offer them the opportunity to obtain a copy of their records at that time.
 Once you are ready, we will retrieve records from your location, if convenient for you and your staff.